carpetmaker3162/cli-tetris/README.md

 since i didnt use any external libraries to assist with drawing things with CLI, you might find this code a bit hard to read

+warning: if your terminal size is too small it will raise IndexError and crash (to be fixed later)

 **to play:**

 if you have git: